bhvya1505/mushrooms/README.md

 In this project we attempt to create an interactive web application using Streamlit and Python.
 Here we train Logistic Regression, Random Forest, and Support Vector Classifiers using scikit-learn on the [mushrooms.csv](https://www.kaggle.com/uciml/mushroom-classification) data set from UCI Machine Learning repository and plot evaluation metrics for binary classification algorithms.

-Open the CSV file and rename the first column from 'class' to 'type' before you begin with the code.
+If the data set is downloaded from Kaggle (as in the README), open the CSV file and rename the first column from 'class' to 'type' before you begin with the code.
+The uploaded file in the repository has been updated already.
+This has been done to avoid any errors since class is a reserved keyword in python.

 Install Streamlit using pip as:
 ```